Return to Clarity

 To know and be known.

-This is not a festival.
 Yes, we will party, but we are not coming just to party.

 This is not a retreat or time to escape.